Lightprotocol/light-protocol/cli/README.md

 # Light CLI

-CLI to interact with Light Protocol and use generalized ZK compression.
+CLI to interact with Light Protocol and ZK compression.

 ## Requirements

-- Ensure you have Node.js (version 12 or later) and npm installed on your machine.
+- Ensure you have Node.js (v19.4.0 or later) and npm installed on your machine.

 - You will need a valid Solana filesystem wallet set up at `~/.config/solana/id.json`.
-If you don't have one yet, visit the Solana documentation for details: https://docs.solanalabs.com/cli/wallets/file-system The CLI will use this wallet as the default fee payer and mint authority.
+If you don't have one yet, visit the [Solana documentation](https://docs.solanalabs.com/cli/wallets/file-system) for details.
+The CLI will use this wallet as the default fee payer and mint authority.

 ## Installation